Kansas City, MO – United States Marshal Mark S. James announced

 KCcrimestoppers.com or on the free mobile app available at P3Tips.com.

-Tips can also be submitted to the U.S. Marshals service directly and
+Tips can also be submitted to the U.S. Marshals service directly by

-anonymously by downloading the USMS Tips app to your Apple or Android
+downloading the USMS Tips app to your Apple or Android device.
+It can

-updates about the U.S. Marshals Service on Twitter: @USMarshalsHQ
+and updates about the U.S. Marshals Service on Twitter: @USMarshalsHQ.

 Additional information about the U.S. Marshals Service can be found